lebigot/realtime_annotate/README.rst

 seconds]``.  ``hours`` and ``minutes`` are integers, and ``seconds`` is a float. ``minutes`` and ``seconds`` are in the [0; 60) interval.
 There is no limit on the number of hours.
-Negative hours are possible, for annotations made before time 0; the formula for calculating the number of seconds of a time stamp remains valid: -1:59:0 means -1 hour + 59 minutes = -1 minute.
+Negative hours are possible, for annotations made before time 0; the formula for converting a time stamp to a number remains valid: -1:59:0 means -1 hour + 59 minutes = -1 minute.

 **Annotations** are stored as an array.
 This array contains the *annotation key* (e.g. "i" for "interesting moment").
 If the